 What inspired you to start writing ebooks and creating your own products?

-After spending over four years on ships, I decided that it was time for me to end my ship career and continue traveling independently once again.
+After spending over four years on ships, I decided that it was time for me to end my ship career and continue travelling independently once again.
 However, I knew that in order to do so, I would need a steady stream of income so that I didn’t eat away at all the savings I had accumulated.
 So, after a long 2-month brainstorming session, I eventually chose to combine my interest in writing with my interest in inspiring others to travel and I sat down to write my first eBook.
 From that point onward, I knew that creating my own products was the best option for me as I was able to work for myself while doing what I love most.
 Two more eBooks later, I’m quite happy I followed this path!
 For ideas on what to do when it comes to blogging, there are lots of interesting travel blogs to follow and learn from.

 You have a great ebook titled “Work on a Cruise Ship”.
 I’ve read it from front to back and think it’s absolutely a must for anyone looking for this type of experience.
 Have you had many people tell you they landed a cruise ship job because of you?